- About Us

 Katie Woodward is the Program Manager for the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP) since it opened its doors in April 2012.
 Oklahoma ABLE Tech and the Oklahoma Health Care Authority have partnered to create the Oklahoma Durable Medical Equipment Resuse Program.
 The program is designed to reuse valuable DME that is no longer needed, and assign it to someone in need at no cost.
-Ms. Woodward has work in the field of grant management since 2004 where she worked for the Oklahoma Department of Commerce.
+Katie has worked in the field of grant management since 2004 where she worked for the Oklahoma Department of Commerce.
 She has worked with grants dealing with the disabled, impoverished, elderly, and children.
 These grants have taken her to every corner of the state to ensure Oklahomans from every place receive any benefits they are able to obtain.
-Ms. Woodward is a native Oklahoman, growing up in Edmond, Okla.
-She moved to Guthrie in 1994.
+She is a native Oklahoman, growing up in Edmond and moved to Guthrie in 1994.
 She has two children, a son Kaleb, and a daughter, Mary Kate.
-She is currently completing her BA in Organizational Leadership from Southern Nazarene University.

 Brian Sargent is the Site Coordinator for the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP).
 He is responsible for the retrieval, sanitation, refurbishment, and reassignment of durable medical equipment, as well as coordinate with vendors for equipment repair.
 Brian previously was a sports reporter for newspapers in Tahlequah and Norman, and a general assignments reporter for an Oklahoma City newspaper.
 During Oklahoma’s centennial celebration, he coordinated and was responsible for The Oklahoman’s coverage of the 2007 event.
 Brian grew up in Stillwater, and attended Oklahoma City University where received coursework in mass communications.
 He lives in Oklahoma City with his son, Cody.